kaykay-dv/pocketsearch/README.md

 print(pocket_search.search(text__allow_prefix="hel*")[0].text)
 ```

+Please note, that prefix queries might get very slow as the index grows.
+To
+optimize performance, you can use prefix indices as described in the chapter
+on "schemas" in this README.

 ## Initial token queries

-If you want to search only the first token at the begining of a field, use the
+If you want to search only the first token at the begining of a document, use the
 allow_initial_token lookup:

 ```Python